 Jennifer Veras-Lopez began working at the Garnerville Arts & Industrial Center as a part-time administrative assistant in December 2002 while working her way through college.
 After receiving her Associate’s degree in Occupational Therapy from Rockland Community College in 2005, Ms. Lopez chose to return to the Garnerville Arts & Industrial Center to become its Office Manager.
 Ms. Lopez assists with tenant and employee relations, and performs administrative tasks associated with operating the complex.
 For nine years and counting, Ms. Lopez has helped to organize the seminal GARNER Arts Festival at the Garnerville Arts & Industrial Center.

 Jennifer has also been a resident of the North Rockland community since birth and spent many summers playing in the Minisceongo Creek, which winds its way through the Garnerville Arts & Industrial Center and once powered its textile mills.
-Ms. Lopez is the proud mother of two children.
+Ms. Lopez is the proud mother of three children.